 The Assessment endpoint is the core functionality of the Compliance Service API.
 It allows you to evaluate specific input data (documents or URLs) against selected compliance criteria within a framework using a Large Language Model (LLM)-based assessment engine.

-Use this endpoint to:
+Use these endpoints to:

-- Retrieve structured assessment results with justifications and source citations.
+- Retrieve structured assessment results with justifications and source citations

 Code